Kwun Tong line: Route description

 The Kwun Tong line is mostly underground and runs generally east-west.
-It begins at Whampoa station and heads northwest, with an interchange to the Tuen Ma line at Ho Man Tin.
+It starts at Whampoa station and heads northwest, with an interchange to the Tuen Ma line at Ho Man Tin.
 It curves to the southwest and then north to meet the Tsuen Wan line at Yau Ma Tei, with the Tsuen Wan line platforms above the Kwun Tong Line platforms.
 At this point, the line runs underneath Nathan Road alongside the Tsuen Wan line, with stations at Mong Kok and Prince Edward providing cross-platform interchanges.

 The Kwun Tong line then splits from the Tsuen Wan line and turns to the east after Shek Kip Mei.
 At Kowloon Tong, there is an important, widely used interchange with the suburban East Rail line.
 Continuing eastwards through Wong Tai Sin, the line interchanges with the Tuen Ma line again at Diamond Hill, after which it turns south and emerges above ground after Choi Hung station.
 It then runs southeast on a viaduct above Kwun Tong Road between Kowloon Bay and Lam Tin stations.

 After Lam Tin station, the line travels through a tunnel in a hill and emerges above ground level at Yau Tong (although the line is completely covered at this point), where it meets with the Tseung Kwan O line.
-Both the Kwun Tong and Tseung Kwan O lines pass beneath the Tseung Kwan O cemetery in tunnel before entering Tseung Kwan O in an northeasterly direction at Tiu Keng Leng, where the Kwun Tong line terminates.
+Both the Kwun Tong and Tseung Kwan O lines pass beneath the Tseung Kwan O cemetery in tunnel before entering Tseung Kwan O in an northeasterly direction and eventually terminating at Tiu Keng Leng station.
 Yau Tong and Tiu Keng Leng stations provide cross-platform interchanges in the same manner as Mong Kok and Prince Edward.
-Expansions for the Kwun Tong line to expand east have been made undoable due to the building structure of Tseung Kwan O station, just mere meters ahead from the end of the Kwun Tong line tunnels.
+Expansions for the Kwun Tong line to the east have been made impossible due to the building structure of Tseung Kwan O station, just mere meters ahead from the end of the Kwun Tong line tunnels.